lsfgrd/stop-gray-on-white/README.md

 ### Nice-to-have improvements
-- [ ] Make grey/light the tolerance level configurable.
+- [ ] Make the grey/light tolerance level configurable;
+- [ ] Allow to change the text font and size;